-- 6.1 You must not intentionally overcrowd your home. - 6.2 You must use this council property as your main or only home. - 6.3 You must not commit tenancy fraud, or any crime in connection with your tenancy or home, examples include (this list is not exhaustive), parting with possession of and letting your home, claiming housing cost benefits, but not living in your home and putting in a right to buy application when you knowingly do not have the right to purchase your property. - 6.4 You must not run a business from your home without our written permission.
+- 6.1 You must co-operate with and assist when required with Cornwall Housing's provision of appropriate housing related services to you, (as per Appendix 1), You also agree to notify Cornwall Housing of any concerns or difficulties arising from the support you should receive. - 6.2 You must not intentionally overcrowd your home. - 6.3 You must use this council property as your main or only home. - 6.4 You must not commit tenancy fraud, or any crime in connection with your tenancy or home, examples include (this list is not exhaustive), parting with possession of and letting your home, claiming housing cost benefits, but not living in your home and putting in a right to buy application when you knowingly do not have the right to purchase your property. - 6.5 You must not run a business from your home without our written permission.
 Permission will only be refused or withdrawn if the business causes a nuisance to neighbours.
 Some businesses may need planning permission.
-'Airbnb' and other vacation rental arrangements are classed as business activities and are not permitted without our prior written consent. - 6.5 You must not keep unreasonable amounts of household rubbish or other items inside or outside your home that may cause a health and safety risk to you or your neighbours or cause a nuisance. - 6.5 You must not keep any moped, motorbike or similar vehicle, or any other machine driven by internal combustion engine (including engine parts) inside your home. - 6.6 You must not cause damage, whether deliberately or by your own neglect, to the property. - 6.7 You must tell us if you will be away from home for more than a month and your home may be treated as abandoned if you do not, leading to possession action. - 6.8 You must not allow any of the boundaries of the property to be changed without our written permission.
+'Airbnb' and other vacation rental arrangements are classed as business activities and are not permitted without our prior written consent. - 6.6 You must not keep unreasonable amounts of household rubbish or other items inside or

+- 6.7 You must not keep any moped, motorbike or similar vehicle, or any other machine driven by internal combustion engine (including engine parts) inside your home. - 6.8 You must not cause damage, whether deliberately or by your own neglect, to the property. - 6.9 You must tell us if you will be away from home for more than a month and your home may be treated as abandoned if you do not, leading to possession action. - 6.10 You must not allow any of the boundaries of the property to be changed without our written permission.